 There may be times when a student is summoned for jury duty during their time in medical school.
 Students who believe jury duty will conflict with their courses/clerkships may request a letter from the Office of Medical Education.
-Please contact Melanie Zalewski (zalew2mm@cmich.edu) with the following information:
+Please contact Claudia Murphy (murph1ce@cmich.edu) with the following information: